 - Place another bowl with a strainer over top next to the stove, and have the chopped butter ready on a plate close by as well.
 Have a heatproof spatula ready too.
 Do all this before going any further.

 - When the lemon juice just comes to a boil, take the pot off the burner and pour the juice over the sugary egg mixture.
 Whisk to temper the eggs and combine all the ingredients together.
 Pour the mixture back into the saucepan and return the pot back onto the burner.
-Whisk the mixture over medium–high heat until it is thick enough to coat the back of a spoon and cling to it.
-You can use a thermometer to monitor the temperature: a properly cooked lemon curd is cooked to 77–82 ºC or 170–180ºF.
+Whisk the mixture over medium–low heat until it is thick enough to coat the back of a spoon and clings to it.
+You can use a thermometer to monitor the temperature: a properly cooked lemon curd is cooked to 77ºC and 93 ºC (170 ºF to 200 ºF).

-- After the right set and temperature are reached, immediately take the pot off the burner and turn it off.
-Drop the butter into the saucepan, a few pieces at a time, whisking constantly and when all the butter has disappeared into the curd, transfer it all to the strainer set over a bowl.
+- When all the butter has melted into the curd and disappeared, transfer it to the strainer set over a bowl.
 Collect the curd in the bowl, then cover with cling film pressed directly on the surface to protect it from the air.
 Chill overnight.

 Notes